Psychotherapy for Grief and Loss

 The goal is not to erase the pain of loss but to assist individuals in finding meaning, adjusting to life without the loved one or lost object/person, and fostering resilience.
 Therapy aims to facilitate a journey of emotional healing, personal growth, and the eventual integration of the loss into the individual's life story, allowing them to move forward with renewed hope and purpose.

-Psychotherapy for grief and loss in Thornbury.
+Psychotherapy for grief and loss in Melbourne's Inner North

-Book a free Discovery Call to explore your current circumstances, and be connected with the most suitable practitioner to support you in your loss.
+Explore your current circumstances, and be connected with the most suitable practitioner to support you in your loss.

 Resources for managing & understanding grief and loss.